 “When asked to do any mural, the approach I take is always the same.
 I listen to the client carefully and ask many questions.
 I then illustrate their words, using my skills to render artistic images by request.
 Next, I research topics, think, sketch, brainstorm, and lose a little sleep over getting the idea correctly on paper for approval.
 When a smile of delight appears on the face of my client, the project gets started soon after.

 The Casa de Solana mural became a unique challenge, thanks to historic sites in the city previously captured by many talented artists over a long time span.
 As murals are usually intended for the long duration and mostly kept private in-residency, this approach had to represent my unique style while also pleasing my client's taste.
 Those requisites, along with this being my second mural to appear at a commercial site in a historic house, brought challenges unique to my 9 years of mural work.
-The Cedar House mural, my first in St. Augustine, had broached a more comfortable topic: clouds in the sky, a personal favorite of mine that comes easy.
+The Cedar House mural, my first in St. Augustine FL, had broached a more comfortable topic: clouds in the sky, a personal favorite of mine that comes easy.

 The palette of colors at Solana was inspired by the existing interior of the room.
 Murals, in my opinion, must flow with their surroundings, drifting off and vanishing behind furniture and architecture.
 Tackling the mural with one brave gulp and 'go for it' attitude in this dining room meant getting over my fears of making the highly recognized subjects appear either mundane, excessively exotic, or the architecture seem incorrect.
 Thankfully, as a surrealist fantasy artist I am accustomed to taking liberties to avoid reality when allowed.
 Unicorns, fairies, angels, witches, goddesses, mermaids, and nymphs represent some of my favorite types of subject.
 Phantasmagorical elements resonated with the city’s storybook quality in rendering this mural.